danielkbx/multi-storage-local/README.md

     let MultiStorageLocal = require('node-multi-storage-local');
     let localStorageProvider = new MultiStorageLocal(options);

-and add it to the MultiStorage instance (or create it wit the provider):
+and add it to the MultiStorage instance (or create it with the provider):

     let MultiStorage = require('node-multi-storage');
     let storage = new MultiStorage({providers: [localStorageProvider]});